Est. 1989

 Myla DahlkeDennis McCahonSwitchboard OperatorsDr.
 GlickImage of young childImage of Native AmericanImage of womanImage of manImage of womanImage of painterImage of woman

-Lewis and Clark County Historical Society History Center is now open Saturdays 10am until 3pm, in the historic Steamboat Block, at 618 Helena Ave. in downtown Helena!
+Lewis and Clark County Historical Society History Center is now open Thursdays and Fridays from 10am to 5pm and Saturday from 10am until 3pm, in the historic Steamboat Block, at 618 Helena Ave. in downtown Helena!
 While you’re there, be sure to stop in the museum store with books, t-shirts, etc. in honor of our generous benefactor Will Greiner.

 Learn more